Turtle Diary: Main cast

 Harold Pinter has a cameo role as a man in the bookshop where William and Harriet work.

+Production

+The film was made by United British Artists.

 Critical reception and analysis

 In his 1985 review of the film for The Sunday Telegraph, David Castell observes that Pinter's screenplay concentrates on developing dialogue and plot, leaving clues for the actors to convey their characters' subtle emotional and psychological development: "It is hard to think of two actors better matched to play Pinter than Glenda Jackson and Ben Kingsley.
 They milk every nuance, point up every missed beat and relish each irony and repetition in the script. … Turtle Diary is a fine film that charts movingly the unnoticed despair of everyday lives, the sufferings of those who endure loneliness in silence."

 The film grossed $2.2 million on its American theatrical release.
+It was one of the most successful films from United British Artists.

 Home video

 The film was released on videocassette in 1985 by Vestron Video.
 The film has not been released on DVD.